Franky1/Streamlit-Timezone-Test/README.md

-# Streamlit-Timezone-Test
+# Streamlit Timezone Test

-Checks the time and timezone of the streamlit cloud instance
+Checks the time and timezone of the Streamlit Cloud instance.